Join AFSMC in bringing love, volunteerism and a helping hand to the people of Israel (Jan 14-18)

-As we watch the terrible events in Ukraine unfold, Israel was one of the first countries in the world to offer humanitarian aid.
+As we watched the terrible events in Ukraine unfold, Israel was one of the first countries in the world to offer humanitarian aid.

 And when Israel offers medical aid in any humanitarian disaster, that almost always means Sheba Medical Center.

 After six weeks and 6,100+ patient treated, Phase 1 of Sheba’s mission came to an end.
-Now, Phase 2 is underway.
-Sheba continues to offer hope without boundaries.
+In Phase 2, Sheba continues to offer hope without boundaries through a Mobile Women’s Clinic.

 Learn about the impact of Operation Shining Star: Sheba Medical Center’s humanitarian mission to Ukraine.
 Over the course of six weeks, the operation established a fully functional field hospital on the ground where they treated thousands of patients.